gwexploratoryaudits/brla_explore/B2Audits/README.md

 `[RiskSchedBRAVO, RiskValueBRAVO, ExpectedBallotsInCorrectBRAVO] = B2RisksMany(margin_incorrect, [], nBRAVO, kminBRAVO, 0);`

+You may compare the `ExpectedBallotsCorrectBRAVO` values, also listed in Tables/Bravo_Verification_Table.pdf, with entries in the first five rows of Table 1 in the *BRAVO* paper, and RiskValueBRAVO with values we computed, which are listed in Tables/BSquare-Risk-Table I.pdf.

-and, for *BRAVOLike*: TBD
+For *BRAVOLike*:

 `[StopSchedBRAVOLike, StopProbBRAVOLike, ExpectedBallotsCorrectBRAVOLike] = B2RisksMany(margins, N, nBRAVOLike, kminBRAVOLike, 1);`

 `[RiskSchedBRAVOLike, RiskValueBRAVOLike, ExpectedBallotsInCorrectBRAVOLike] = B2RisksMany(margin_incorrect, N, nBRAVOLike, kminBRAVOLike, 1);`

-You may compare the `ExpectedBallotsCorrectBRAVO` values, also listed in Tables/BRAVO Table I.pdf, with entries in the first five rows of Table 1 in the *BRAVO* paper.
+You may compare the `RiskValueBRAVOLike`, and  `ExpectedBallotsCorrectBRAVOLike` with values we computed, which are listed in Tables/BSquare-Risk-Table I.pdf and  Tables/BRAVO-BRAVOLike 1K Table I.pdf respectively.
 ## Stopping Percentiles

 We compute the cumulative distribution function from the stopping or risk schedules, and can then use the inverse CDF to compute a specified percentile.
 For example,